prototowb/prototowb.github.io/_posts/2020-03-24-Day-21-Dockerfile.md

 <br/>
 So somehow i couldn't access the workdirs of the bots via ftp/scp.
 I was only able to place the .env in my users home directory, so i had to move it from there.
 Well, you know that Files starting with a "." are invisible, don't you? :)
 <br/>
-after i got that, i decided i would replace the latest node 'full' package in my Docker File, ..um..
+after i got that, i decided i would replace the full node 'latest' package in my Docker File, ..um..
 "Dockerfile", with the node:slim version.
 Still not quite sure about the exact differences but everything runs fine.. and is about 4-500mb smaller now :>
 <br/>
 <br/>